milkytracker/milkytracker.github.io/downloads.md

 </div>

 ### Music

+> Did you know you can mount [modland.com](https://modland.com) as a network-drive and load million songs into milkytracker directly?
+In windows just enter `ftp.modland.com` when adding a network-drive in explorer, or mount `http://modland.com` using [rclone](https://rclone.org) on Linux.

 <div class="section">
   * [Example songs][music-example-songs] included in binary distributions.
 The .ZIP file contains the following .XM tunes:
       * Ampli, Kmuland &amp; raina &ndash; The Day They Landed